Ophien/ROS-Noetic-Multi-robot-Sandbox/README.md

 ![Example](docs/images/example_exploration.png)

-### Complex stack integrated with customized nodes for ROS Noetic, with SLAM, map stitching, trajectory optimization, global and local planning, and more, to simulate a realistic multi-robot exploration application with communication constraints, visualization, and configurations for Gazebo 11 and Rviz.
+### Complex stack integrated with customized nodes for ROS Noetic, with SLAM, map stitching, trajectory optimization, global and local planning, and more, to simulate a realistic multi-robot exploration application with communication constraints, visualization, and configurations for Gazebo 11 and rviz.

 ![Stack](docs/images/stack.png)